TokenKim92/thinPNG/README.md

 A project with C++ to resize pictures.
 This project is implemented to use myself when using pictures in a web application.
 Because sometimes a low pixel picture is better in web applications for optimization.

+---

+The first update version of thinPNG.exe which was implemented with the MFC library.

+In this version the AppTemplate library is used instead of the MFC library.

+The AppTemplate is a library to make Windows Desktop Application easier by using Direct2D Rendering and Win32-API.

 ## How to install

 Even if there is no virus, man can't download the executable file on website, so you must download the project and build it yourself.